wearejiode/syzygy/store/action-plans/nexus.fahrnbach.one/magic-button-blog-previous-20250617-035430.md

 Some call it a toggle.
 Others call it the nav trigger.
 I call it what it is: a **slam dunk**.
 Positioned ergonomically on mobile, animated with sparkles to catch the eye, and functioning as both an experience toggle and a navigation gateway—it’s the Swiss army knife of interaction.

 And it’s not just a tap.
-We're imagining a **drag-to-slot** interaction too—pull the button toward a highlighted ring and release it to trigger the nav.
+We're imagining a **drag-to-slot** interaction to pull the button toward a highlighted ring and release it to trigger the nav.
 It's playful.
 It's physical.
 It's unforgettable.
 One part UX innovation, one part Kobe fadeaway.

 ---